Zhang Zhidong: Later life

 In 1900, he advocated the suppression of the Boxer Rebellion.
 When the Eight-Nation Alliance entered Beijing, Zhang, along with Li Hongzhang and others, participated in The Mutual Protection of Southeast China.
 He quelled local revolts and defeated the rebel army of Tang Caichang.
 He was appointed the Minister of Military Affairs in 1906, and worked in Beijing for the central government.

 He was aware that a change in Chinese affairs was necessary, and at the same time realized that the Chinese officials and people clung with unyielding tenacity to their traditional ideas and institutions and penned his ideas in a book: China's only hope: An Appeal.
 The book was distributed to the Grand Council of State, Viceroys, Governors and Literary Examiners of China.

 Zhang Zhidong had 13 sons, including Zhang Yanqing and Zhang Renli.
 Zhang Houcan, a Chinese psychologist, is his granddaughter.

 Zhang died of illness in 1909 in Beijing at the age of 72.
 He was given the posthumous title Wenxiang (文襄).
+The Red Guards destroyed his tomb in 1966 during the Cultural Revolution.
+His remains were rediscovered in 2007 and reburied.